-Cut out the different pieces from the templates.
-Then glue the background pieces onto the separate piece of paper as shown in the photo below.
-Make sure not to entirely glue the table on the background.
-Instead, only glue the bottom and sides, so the table will act as a pocket to place the figures in.
+Cut out the halo and the table from the template.
+Then glue the table onto the background as shown in the photos below.
+Make sure to only glue the bottom and sides, not the top, so the table will act as a pocket to place the figures in.

 Prepare the popsicle stick figures.

 Glue the halo from the templates on the stick that will become the figure of Jesus, and color it to make Jesus stand out and also to discuss the colors of His garments.
 We used a thin marker to draw simple faces on both the Christ figure and the disciples, and wrote the name of each disciple on the bottom of each popsicle stick.
 Natalie’s son’s idea was to also add a paper arm to Judas Iscariot, so he can reach for the bread at the center of the table.
 If you want to also include this, you can make it out of a scrap piece of paper remaining after the templates are cut out, or out of plain paper.